akamai/cli-mfa/README.md

 Make sure your first have Akamai CLI installed on your machine.

 We support a wide variety of platform: Windows, Mac, Linux, container...
-Download the CLI from [https://developer.akamai.com/cli](https://developer.akamai.com/cli#download-and-install)
+Download the CLI from [https://techdocs.akamai.com/developer/docs/about-clis](https://techdocs.akamai.com/developer/docs/about-clis)

-For more information, please visit the [Getting Started](https://developer.akamai.com/cli/docs/getting-started) guide on developer.akamai.com.
+For more information, please visit the [Getting Started video](https://www.youtube.com/watch?v=BbojoaTTT3A).

 ### Python

-Beyond Akamai CLI pre-requesites, `cli-mfa` requires Python 3.6 or greater on your system, as well as `pip`.
+Beyond Akamai CLI pre-requisites, `cli-mfa` requires Python 3.6 or greater on your system, as well as `pip`.

 You can verify by opening a shell and type `python --version` and `pip --version` If you don't have Python on your system, go to [https://www.python.org](https://www.python.org).